llm-bible/llm-bible.github.io/_publications/yue2024do.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.19509"}
   - {name: "Code", url: "https://github.com/sjtu-compling/llm-pragmatics"}
-tags: ['Model Architecture', 'RAG', 'GPT', 'Has Code', 'Interpretability and Explainability']
+tags: ['GPT', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Has Code']
 ---
 Understanding the non-literal meaning of an utterance is critical for large language models (LLMs) to become human-like social communicators.
 In this work,